BetsyZhang10/flhs-hack-club/README.md

-# flhs-hack-club
+# Francis Lewis High School Hack Club
-A new website for the flhs hack club!
+The new website for the flhs hack club!
+Our original website was at https://flhs-hacks.flhshacks.repl.co.